hypered/reesd-builder/README.md

 Note: if you don't need anything meaningful, an empty repository such as https://github.com/hypered/empty can be used as the "main" one.

+## JSON input

+Instead of crafting calls to `docker run` as shown above, it is possible to give the equivalent to all the `build` arguments as a JSON file.
+See the [`run.sh`](run.sh) example, which can be called as e.g. `./run.sh hello.json`.